 Stress or Stress On: Which One Is Correct?

-As a verb meaning 'to emphasize', it is transitive and therefore takes a direct object:
+When stress is used as a verb with the meaning of 'to emphasize', it is a transitive verb and therefore takes a direct object:

-✅ My parents always stress the importance of a good education.
+My parents always stress the importance of a good education.

-❌ My parents always stress on the importance of a good education.
+My parents always stress on the importance of a good education.

-✅ The committee stressed the need for more accurate information.
+The committee stressed the need for more accurate information.

-❌ The committee stressed on the need for more accurate information.
+The committee stressed on the need for more accurate information.

 Examples from the Media

-Ontario and Quebec laid out their plans for schools Wednesday as they stressed the importance of vaccinations to keep students and educators safe. —Toronto Star (2021)
+Ontario and Quebec laid out their plans for schools Wednesday as they stressed the importance of vaccinations to keep students and educators safe.
+Toronto Star (2021)

-It said clubs in Northern Ireland must stress to players and management teams that '12 April is the earliest date that they may be permitted to resume activity'. —BBC (2021)
+It said clubs in Northern Ireland must stress to players and management teams that '12 April is the earliest date that they may be permitted to resume activity'.
+BBC (2021)

-Nowadays, Eton likes to lay stress on the entrepreneurs it produces (Johnnie Boden), the athletes (Matthew Pinsent), actors (Damian Lewis), successful cultural log-rollers (Jay Jopling) or green activists-lobbyists (Jonathan Porritt). —The Guardian (2005)
+Nowadays, Eton likes to lay stress on the entrepreneurs it produces (Johnnie Boden), the athletes (Matthew Pinsent), actors (Damian Lewis), successful cultural log-rollers (Jay Jopling) or green activists-lobbyists (Jonathan Porritt).
+The Guardian (2005)

 Practice